discordjs/discord.js/docs/examples.rst

 		client.sendMessage(message, "Hello");
 	});

 You can send DMs to a user with a `User Resolvable`_.
-This will send "Hello" as an DM to the author of the message.
+This will send "Hello" as an DM to the author of the received message.

 .. code-block:: javascript